tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 After all of the theoretical introductions, let’s try to combine all of that we learned so far to estimate the LLM throughput.
 We will:

 - Develop a simplified throughput model based on the GPU specification.
-- Compare it with a real-world throughput of LLaMA 3.3 70B on 4 H100s.
+- Compare it with a real-world throughput of Llama 3.3 70B on 4 H100s.
 - Explain the discrepancies between theoretical and actual performance

 The time to produce a response to a prompt is a combination of the pre-fill time and the decode time.
 The more output tokens we produce, the smaller will be the time spent in the prefill phase.
 The prefill time is primarily compute bound, and the time for token-by-token is primarily memory bound.